-Lawyers for families affected by Red Hill crisis want Navy to evacuate homes on water system
+Lawyers for families affected by Red Hill crisis want Navy homes evacuated

 A team of lawyers representing nearly 150 families affected by the Red Hill water crisis is asking the U.S. Navy to evacuate homes on the Navy’s water lines.